jina-ai/GSoC/README.md

 ## 📝 How to apply

 To apply for one of our projects, candidates need to create a proposal.
-If:
+If

-- 👉 Option 1: You want to work on your own project idea.
-The first step would be to get the project idea approved by the mentors by discussing with them over slack.
-Next, a proposal should be made for that project.
+- 👉 you want to work on a project idea listed below, discuss with mentors about how you plan on doing and submit a proposal.

-- 👉 Option 2: You want to work on a project idea listed below.
-Discuss with mentors about the architechture and how you plan on doing it.
-Next, create a proposal and submit it.
+- 👉 you want to work on your own project idea, get the project idea approved by one of the mentors via slack and submit a proposal.

-Any proposal submitted should follow [this](https://docs.google.com/document/d/1vPWIxH-o8KBIbL1FPZai5EBLWWnDy2K6FXc2HV3D1q8/edit?usp=sharing) proposal template.
-Submissions need to be made via email.
-Please send your proposals to google-soc@jina.ai before the deadline as mentioned in the [program timeline](https://developers.google.com/open-source/gsoc/timeline).
+Any proposal submitted should follow [this](https://docs.google.com/document/d/1vPWIxH-o8KBIbL1FPZai5EBLWWnDy2K6FXc2HV3D1q8/edit?usp=sharing) proposal template. **Submissions need to be made via email.** Please send your proposals to google-soc@jina.ai before the deadline as mentioned in the [program timeline](https://developers.google.com/open-source/gsoc/timeline#march_7_-_april_3).

 For questions about how to create a good proposal, please refer to the [proposal guide](https://google.github.io/gsocguides/student/writing-a-proposal) from GSoC.